mikependon/RepoDB.NET/pages/classes/querymultipleextractor.md

 This class is a result object of the [ExecuteQueryMultiple](/operation/executequerymultiple) operation.
 It offers you a much more controllability on how to extract the results from the `DbDataReader`.

 Internally, it is abstracting the instance of `DbDataReader`, `IDbConnection` and `IDbTransaction` (if present).
-It managing how the pointer of the `DbDataReader` is being managed when you (as the developer) calling its method.
+It is managing how the pointer of the `DbDataReader` object when you (as the developer) is calling its method.
 Underneath, it also calls the `DbDataReader.NextResult()` method.

 > In this tutorial, we will use the `SQL Server` as the database and `C#` as the programming language.